yagpdb-cc/yagpdb-cc/README.md

 	</i>
 </p>

-# Stop!

-Are you looking to browse/possibly add some custom commands from this repository?
-If so, we highly suggest doing so on our [website](https://yagpdb-cc.github.io) instead.
-This GitHub repository's main purpose is to act as a place to develop custom commands, rather than as a place for users to view them.

 # Introduction

 A curated collection of custom commands for the [YAGPDB Discord Bot](https://yagpdb.xyz) to enhance your server.
 It is: